The Patient Guide

 To know what Hospital rules and regulations apply to your conduct as a patient.

 To express a complaint and have the Hospital investigate your complaint, contact the Patient Assistance by calling (203) 573-6000 and ask for Extension 7725.
 If the complaint was not resolved to your satisfaction, you have the right to contact the State of Ct Dept. of Public Health at (860) 509-7400, or Joint Commission at (800) 994-6610.

 Any person consenting to an autopsy has the right to have the autopsy performed at Waterbury Hospital and attended by a non-affiliated physician at his/her own expense and/or to request that the autopsy be performed by a qualified physician at an unaffiliated institution OR at Waterbury Hospital at his/her own expense.

 To ask and be informed of the existence of business relationships among the hospital, educational institutions, other health care providers or payers that may influence the patient’s treatment and care.

 To receive visitors that you have designated unless their presence infringes on others rights, safety or is medically or therapeutically contraindicated and to withdraw the consent for a person to visit.
 The designated visitors can be spouse, domestic partner (including same sex partner), friend or family member.
 A support person may make this designation on your behalf if appropriate.

-Please contact Patient Advocate, Natalie Jackson, at 203-573-7101 for more details on the Hospital’s grievance process.
+Please contact the Patient Assistance line by calling (203) 573-6000 and ask for Extension 7225 for more details on the Hospital’s grievance process.

 Teletypewriter (TTY) users may call 203-573-7570 to register their complaint.